What is LTE Advanced / 4G+?

 Many modern smartphones already support this wireless technology.
 Newer mobile WiFi routers also benefit from LTE Advanced.

-It is worth looking at the packaging before buying a new device, or searching tests and product descriptions on the Internet to find out which LTE category the device supports.
+Before buying a new device, it is worth looking at the packaging or searching for tests and product descriptions on the Internet to find out which LTE category the device supports.

 The view into the Future

-The LTE Advanced rollout has already been completed in large parts of Austria, and the faster network can already be used with the right terminal equipment.
+The LTE Advanced expansion has already been completed in large parts of Austria and with the right device you can already use the faster network.

-The next major stage of development will be 5G.
+The next major development stage will be 5G.

-While it will be some time before 5G will have the kind of availability in Austria that 4G or 3G have, this mobile technology will represent a significant technological leap greater than that of 4G.
+Although it will still be some time before 5G is as available in Austria as 4G or 3G, this mobile technology will represent a significant technical leap that is greater than that of 4G.

 When fully developed, 5G will theoretically enable up to 10 Gbit per second.
 At this speed, an entire movie can be downloaded in just a few seconds.

-Thanks to its extremely low delay, 5G will also revolutionize the Internet of Things: Self-driving cars are to be connected to the Internet via 5G.
+Thanks to the extremely low delay, 5G will also revolutionize the Internet of Things: Self-driving cars are to be connected to the internet via 5G.

-5G is already in some communities in Austria, for example in Hohenau an der March or Villachavailable.
+5G is already available in some municipalities in Austria, for example in Hohenau an der March or Villachavailable.
 These are test projects in which selected users receive a 5G router.

 Conclusion

-LTE Advanced represents a Further development of conventional LTE and makes it possible to use the mobile network providers' frequencies much more efficiently.
+LTE Advanced represents a Further development of conventional LTE and makes it possible to use the frequencies of mobile network providers much more efficiently.

 In the end, both benefit: the customer and the mobile network provider - the former gets a faster Internet connection, the latter can offer a much more stable network with the frequencies already acquired, which is especially important at peak times (e.g., in the evening).

-In rural areas in particular, LTE Advanced enables a significantly faster connection and is therefore also suitable as an alternative to cable Internet.
+Especially in rural areas, LTE Advanced enables a significantly faster connection and is therefore also suitable as an alternative to cable internet.

-However, it must never be forgotten that LTE is a "shared medium" - the same applies to Advanced (despite significant improvements): The more users are online via a tower at the same time, the more the speed of their own connection suffers.
+However, it should never be forgotten that LTE is a "shared medium" - this also applies to Advanced (despite significant improvements): The more users are online at the same time via a mast, the more the speed of your own connection suffers.